cbaruselli/practical-programming-in-chemistry-exercises/Lecture02/README.md

    ![PAT](../assets/PAT.png)
 6. Generate token
 7. ⚠️ **IMPORTANT**: Copy and save your token somewhere safe!
 You'll need it when Git asks for your password.
-It will start with `ghp_` followed by a bunch of numbers and letters.
+It will start with `ghp_` followed by a bunch of numbers and letters. **After it is generated and shown once, it will not be accessible again via the GitHub website.
+Store it safely!**

 ### Cloning the repository